KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

    Changing the color of the monitor overlay and grid size

-The color of the guide and grid overlay as well as the grid size can be changed in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Colors and Guides`.
+The color of the guide and grid overlay as well as the grid size can be changed in :menuselection:`Menu --> Settings --> Configure Kdenlive -->` :doc:`Colors and Guides</getting_started/configure_kdenlive/configuration_colors+guides>`.

 .. rst-class:: clear-both